krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 worksheet.
 Any bundles that don't exist on the destination CodaLab instance are copied over.

-### Running bundles on our own machines
+### Running bundles on your own machines

-By default, your code is run on machines owned by CodaLab.
-However, these are mostly for testing.
-You should use your own machines if you are doing large amounts of computation or need specialized hardware.
+By default, all bundles are run on machines backing a CodaLab server.
+In case you need to perform large amounts of computation or need specialized hardware such as GPUs, then you can connect your own machines to CodaLab by running your own worker.

 To run your own worker, first [install Docker](Installing-Docker) which will be used to run your bundles in an isolated environment.
 Then, start the worker using the code from the `codalab-cli` git repository or by downloading it from [here](https://worksheets.codalab.org/rest/worker/code.tar.gz).